 All activities are FREE and are run by our friendly workers.

-The hYEPP at Meadowbrook have a specially trained multi-disciplinary team to support young people with early psychosis and their families/Carers.
+The Early Psychosis team at headspace Meadowbrook have a specially trained multi-disciplinary team to support young people with early psychosis and their families/carers.
 The team includes Psychiatrists, Psychologists, GP’s, Social Workers, Occupational Therapists, Mental Health Nurses, Vocational Specialists as well as Peer Support Workers.

-The hYEPP team are able to deliver a range services to young people and their families 7 days per week.
+The Early Psychosis team are able to deliver a range services to young people and their families 7 days per week.

 The service covers a large geographical region from the Queensland/NSW border in the south to South Brisbane in the north and the Scenic Rim to the west.

-eheadspace provide an integrated wraparound service for young people and their families registered with our hYEPP.
-The eheadspace service provides after-hours online and telephone mental health support to young people and their families. hYEPP clinicians communicate with eheadspace staff regularly to update them on the current status of young people who may need support after hours.
+eheadspace provide an integrated wraparound service for young people and their families registered with our team.
+The eheadspace service provides after-hours online and telephone mental health support to young people and their families.
+Our Early Psychosis clinicians communicate with eheadspace staff regularly to update them on the current status of young people who may need support after hours.

-hYEPP accepts referrals from any source, (including self-referral, family, friends, teachers, counsellors, Doctors, Psychologists and/or Psychiatrists).
-Young people and their families do not need a special referral to make contact with headspace Meadowbrook or hYEPP.
+Our team can accept referrals from any source, including self-referral, family, friends, teachers, counsellors, Doctors, Psychologists and/or Psychiatrists.
+Young people and their families do not need a special referral to make contact with headspace Meadowbrook or the Early Psychosis team.

-For more information please call the friendly hYEPP team on 07 3804 4200
+For more information,please call the friendly Early Psychosis team on 07 3804 4200.

 Social Inclusion Program

-Young people and their families using the social inclusion program can expect to be given a safe & confidential space, be listened to and will be offered culturally appropriate culturally sensitive and respectful soft entry into headspace.
+Young people and their families using the Social Inclusion program can expect to be given a safe & confidential space, be listened to and will be offered culturally sensitive and respectful soft entry into headspace Meadowbrook.

 ImpaRa is a social and emotional wellbeing program for young Murri and Torres Strait Islander people.

-This program provides a chance to yarn in a safe cultural space with elders and each other.
-We will have lots of good healthy food, fun physical activity's and an opportunity to yarn about things.
+This program provides a chance to yarn in a safe cultural space with Elders and each other.
+We will have lots of good healthy food, fun physical activities and an opportunity to yarn about things.

-If this program sounds like something that yourself or a young person you know would like to be part of, please let us know and we can give you more information and see if this program is for you.
+If this program sounds like something that yourself or a young person you know would like to be part of, get in touch with our ImpaRa Program Coordinator on 07 3804 4200, or send an email to headspace.Meadowbrook@aftercare.com.au

-For young people, finding a job can be tough. headspace Meadowbrook is making that challenge easier by providing individual job placement support through its trial Vocational program funded by the Australian Government (Department of Social Services).
-Individual Placement & Support - IPS, is available to young people up to the age of 25 years who are accessing headspace Meadowbrook
+For young people, finding a job can be tough. headspace Meadowbrook is making that challenge easier by providing our individual job placement support through our vocational program funded by the Australian Government Department of Social Services.
+Individual Placement & Support (IPS), is available to young people up to 25 years who are accessing headspace Meadowbrook.

-The IPS program works closely with Jobactive, Disability Employment providers and well as successfully building a good relationship with local employers.
+The IPS program works closely with Jobactive and Disability Employment providers as well as building a good relationship with local employers.
 The service not only helps employers recruit job-ready candidates, but also provides on-the-job support to young people and their employers.

 The role of the YRG is varied and members are offered a range of opportunities to contribute to our centre and their community including; reviewing decisions regarding the day to day running of the centre , helping to plan youth events and representing headspace Meadowbrook at events or in the media.